Mindfulness for a Tough Day

 Once upon a time, this would have been a vicious cycle which perpetuated itself for an unpredictable amount of time.
 I could wake up the next day feeling more like myself and less weighed down by negative thoughts.
 Or, it could take a few weeks.
 Or months.
 I just waited and hoped that things would get better and that next time, I would manage my thoughts in a more constructive way.

 When I started practicing mindfulness, I slowly came to realise that I had much more power than I knew.
 I could make choices.
 I couldn't necessarily control my thoughts, but I could control whether I believed them, or acted upon them.
 I began developing a self-care toolkit, which I could use whenever I wanted or needed.

 In this article, I've shared several of my favourite mindful self-care tips.
-However, I also realised that I have a community of beautiful souls who I email each Monday to share my journey with.
+However, I also realised that I have a community of beautiful souls who I email each fortnight to share my journey with.
 Many of them have replied to my emails in the past with incredible insights, wonderful ideas and thoughtful comments, so last week I decided to ask them for their self-care tips, too!
 We are diverse people with our own self-care practices and I really wanted to celebrate it in this article.
 Therefore, not only have I shared my own tips, I've also included some amazing tips from my wonderful community!

 A Mindful Self-Care Toolkit

 (Check out Tara Brach meditations.)

 I love spending time in cafes, so when I need a little bit of self-care, I head down to my favourite cafe and treat myself to breakfast or type up an article while I sip on delicious tea or coffee.

 Sometimes just being around other people and being reminded that I'm not alone is good for my soul.